Activities for the whole family to enjoy.

 Mining Tours leave the Downtown Station at 11:00 a.m., 1:00 p.m. and 3:00 p.m.

 This trip is for those who just want to ride the train and will not include a stop underground.
-We will stop at the Powerhouse Station to allow youngsters to get up into the locomotive and blow the horn and get great photos.

 The Powerhouse was an essential part of the Sullivan Mining Operation as compressed air is safe, clean, and simple to use.
 It houses D.C. generators which supplied direct power to the electric trains that were used to transport men and equipment to and from the various destinations underground and on the surface.